SSWConsulting/SSW.Rules.Content/rules/set-language-on-code-blocks/rule.md

 guid: 1f4e6b03-d6d3-45ca-9a8f-9595f3ff5fd5
 ---

 You should have a syntax highlighter to show pieces of code on your pages for a better readability.
+By specifying the language within your code block, you can enable color coding similar to that in an IDE.

 Examples:
 - [Prism](https://prismjs.com)